Supporting Family Caregivers of Frail Older Persons Living in Long Term Care

 About the Project

-Frail older adults residing in 24 hour care facilities have complex health needs.
+Older adults living with frailty residing in 24 hour care facilities have complex health needs.
 The majority of these adults have dementia.
 Family caregivers continue to provide care and support for their relatives/friends in care facilities.
 Unfortunately when their relative is admitted to a care facility, they experience major changes in their lives such as changes in their roles/relationships resulting in poor physical and mental health.
 They need support.
 To support family caregivers of persons with dementia in 24 hour care facilities, we developed an online intervention called My Tools 4 Care-In Care.

 Using focus groups, we began by asking 9 family caregivers what they needed.
 We also consulted with an advisory committee and received feedback via surveys from 3 Directors of Covenant Health LTC facilities.
 Following feedback, My Tools 4 Care – In Care was developed.
 It is different from other online websites as there are activities for the caregivers to use, such as how to have hope each day, how to talk to staff, and how to deal with feelings of grief.
 It was then used by 37 family caregivers for two months.
 They were asked if it is easy to use, if they could use it and if they would use it.
 As well they were asked how happy they were with it.